A person in a suit speaks into a microphone on stage in front of a sign that reads "People Over Profit" and "Harvey Milk LGBTQ Democratic Club.

 Connie Chan is all smiles as the ballots come in on June 2, 2026.
 Photo by Abigail Vân Neely.

-Connie Chan has taken a commanding lead over her opponent, Saikat Chakrabarti, to grab the No. 2 spot and advance in San Francisco’s congressional contest.
-Only the top-two candidates will advance to November’s general election to succeed Rep. Nancy Pelosi.
+Connie Chan has beat her opponent, Saikat Chakrabarti, for the No. 2 spot in San Francisco’s congressional contest.
+She and Sen. Scott Wiener will face off in the November general election to succeed Rep. Nancy Pelosi.

-Sen. Scott Wiener, as expected, is leading the pack at 42.7 percent as of 9:45 p.m. election results.
-But the contest to watch was Chan vs. Chakrabarti — and the District 1 supervisor pulled out on top: She led the centimillionaire 28.2 percent to 14 percent, a tad over double.
+Wiener, as expected, was leading the pack at 41.3 percent as of 9:45 p.m. election results.
+But the contest to watch was Chan vs. Chakrabarti, and the District 1 supervisor pulled out on top: She led the centimillionaire 28.6 percent to 14.9 percent, a tad under double.

 “San Franciscans!
 How does it feel to beat $10 million?!”
 Chan said to a thronging crowd of over 100 people gathered at El Rio in the Mission District.
 Chakrabarti, her rival, spent about $10 million of his own money on his campaign.